 Bid Process: Check the University-Wide Contract or University Stores website to determine if the item is available.
 If so, enter the requisition in the financial system.
 NOTE: University Stores orders are exempt from bidding and University-Wide Contracts are bid at the discretion of Purchasing at $250,000 or more.

 Exceptions to Bid: Some purchases may be approved as Exceptions to Bid when acceptable criteria are met.
 (See Exception to Bid Process).

-Bid Specifications: Specifications must be sufficient for open and fair competition by vendors.
+Bid Specifications: Specifications must be sufficient for open and fair competition by suppliers.
 This means the specifications will need to be clear and complete but not restrictive enough to limit competition.
 Specifications must permit fair consideration of all known sources qualified to bid.
 Since the order goes to the lowest bid meeting specifications, the specifications need to be accurate.
 Every feature or condition that will be used in making the selection must be included on the requisition.
 These will become the bid specifications.

 - Use generic specifications whenever possible.
 Include any accessories needed.